robfatland/ops/friction/README.md

 Taking the health problem as *large* it must be amenable to a *large* solution.
 This is ***False***.

 Why is it False?
 Because it's me.
-The approach this final time around is to create a large solution that is fractionated into many many small pieces.
-Each of these pieces is then sub-fractionated into a score, say on a scale of 10: How well am I doing with this small piece?
+The approach this final time around is a large solution fractionated into many many small pieces.
+17 keys to success?
+Don't make me laugh; I need at least 429 of them, each key to be sub-fractionated into a score: How well am I doing with this small key?
 For example reducing sugar consumption is a fractional goal but I still put sugar in my morning coffee.
-So I do not get a 10 score on that yet.
-Writing this out is another fractional task, a self-reflection.
+Fractionation through self-reflection.

-Friction acts against motion to constrain it.
+Friction acts against motion.
 The habits I have to change are so ingrained that I cannot hope to simply contravene them, certainly not all at once.
 The best I could hope for would be to create little bits of resistance to try and slow down the habit.
-It often feels like trying to slow a freight train with a Q-tip.
+Slow a freight train with a Q-tip.
-But there is no end to the supply of Q-tips for the imaginative soul.
+But there is no end to the supply of Q-tips for an imaginative soul.
 If there is a world made real by thought (for there is nothing either good or bad but thinking makes it so) then my thought solution is to create so many Q-tip frictions slowing my habits that eventually measurable changes will appear.
 Thinking makes it so.

-### Daily attention
+### Daily weigh in

 In the dreadful fantasy series 'Chronicles of Amber' Zelazny describes a pattern drawn on the ground.
 It is like a chalk path drawn on parking lot asphalt.
-The lead character must 'walk the pattern'.
-Doing so is a magical and a very difficult procedure.
-But then once he gets through it, arriving at the end, he is revived and can teleport to anywhere he likes.
+One must 'walk the pattern'.
+Doing so is a magical and difficult procedure.
+But nce through one is rejuvenated to teleport to the next story.

-Every day I go to work I park at the the Park-N-Ride and walk my a pattern.
-This is numbered parking spots.
-I start at my starting weight and walk down the numbers to arrive at my weight from that morning.
+Every day I walk my pattern along numbered parking spots.
+I start at my starting weight X and walk down the numbers to arrive at my weight from that morning.
-I frequently miss the next bus to finish walking the day's pattern.
-I try and focus on the pounds getting lifted off of me as I walk.
-This is one of several points during the day where I try and set aside my day and live inside this process.
-This helps dispel the white knuckle feeling of irrational despair: Looking at the big project and being unable to solve it and move on (with a serving of chocolate cake please).
+I often miss the next bus to finish.
+I try and feel the pounds lifting off as I walk, one of several set asides per day to live inside health as process.
+This helps dispel a white knuckle feeling of irrational despair I feel.
+I look at the big project and unable to solve it want to move on to a serving of chocolate cake please.
+No, I will take the habit of the ceremony and let the hands relax.
+Geek Climber says treat the holds like lightbulbs and you will be surprised at how little force is required to stay on the wall.

 ### Once and for good